xdmushui/partner-center-sdk/develop/create-subscription-azure-marketplace-products.md

 ## Test using integration sandbox account

-In production, after you have created a subscription to commercial marketplace SaaS products, you need to retrieve a personalized activation link from Partner Center and visit the publisher’s site to complete the setup process.
+In production, after you have created a subscription to commercial marketplace SaaS products, you need to retrieve a personalized activation link from Partner Center and visit the publisher's site to complete the setup process.
 Subscription billing will begin only after setup is complete.

 In the CSP sandbox environment, there is no integration with ISVs.
 If you try to retrieve an activation link from Partner Center, a dummy link will be returned.
-You cannot use this dummy link to complete the setup process at the publisher’s site.
+You cannot use this dummy link to complete the setup process at the publisher's site.
 To use the integration sandbox account to test billing for subscriptions to commercial marketplace SaaS products, use the following method to activate the subscription instead.
 Subscription billing will begin after successful activation:

 * [Activate a sandbox subscription for commercial marketplace products](activate-sandbox-subscription-azure-marketplace-products.md)